 Unit prices determine the consideration for individual services that are listed as separate items in the schedule of services.
 They are defined for the individual units of quantity, so that the consideration owed for a service is computed after its completion.
 The quantities of services performed at unit prices are determined according to the terms of the contractor agreement, in accordance with their actual measure (by measurement, weighing or counting) or with their theoretical measure based on the underlying designs.

-A lump sum may be agreed for individual services, for part of the project or for the whole of the project carried out by the contractor.
-It shall consist of a fixed amount of money.
-Agreements on lump-sum payments should be made only onthe basis of complete and clear documentation (ie, detailed project specifications, designs and the like).
+A lump sum of a fixed amount of money may be agreed for individual services, for part of the project or for the whole of the project carried out by the contractor.
+Agreements on lump sum payments should be made only on the basis of complete and clear documentation (ie, detailed project specifications, designs and the like).